MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 Assuming all went well (knock on wood) Combine is now installed and needs to be configured.

-The Nginx web server used as the Combine user interface will, by default, only answer requests made to "127.0.0.1" a.k.a. "localhost"; you will need to update the configuration to expose additional IPs/ports to allow other systems to access Combine.
-Edit the `/opt/combine-docker/docker-compose.yml` file.
-The "nginx:" section (around line 240 of the file) contains a "ports:" section that looks like:
+The Nginx web server used as the Combine user interface will, by default, only answer requests made to "127.0.0.1" a.k.a. "localhost".
+This is fine if you have Combine-Docker installed on a workstation as a standalone application that will never be accessed from another computer, but you will need to update the Nginx configuration to expose additional IPs/ports if you want to allow systems to access Combine remotely.
+To make the Combine application to available to other systems, edit the `/opt/combine-docker/docker-compose.yml` file.
+The "nginx:" section (around line 265 of the file) contains a "ports:" section that looks like:

         ports:
         - "127.0.0.1:80:80"